Runtime Flow

 client_trait --> gemini_client

-Key types (infra/channel/contract.rs, re-exported by infra/channel.rs):
+Key types (infra/channel/contract.rs, re-exported by infra/channel.rs, with prompt payloads owned by domain/turn_prompt.rs):

 Provider conversation id flow: